wernerfragner/oekofen-stats/collector-app/README.md

 # Collector Application
 Collect and store various sensor values of Ökofen heating systems.
 Following sources are supported:
-- Ökofen JSON HTTP API (must be enabled in your Ökofen stove settings)
+- Ökofen JSON HTTP API (must be enabled in your Ökofen settings)

 Following targets are supported:
 - InfluxDB